 The next step is to not make things harder on them than necessary, and by that I mean don’t tempt them by allowing them to have unsupervised access to whatever, whenever they want.
 Everyone differs on this, but really take careful consideration into where your TV’s, Cell Phones, Computers, Games, and anything with the internet are located in your home and also who has access to them.

 Also consider downloading a good internet filter.
 Many will block more than just porn; they can also filter out anything that deals with drugs, US gambling sites for real money, online gaming, inappropriate advertising, chatrooms, videos, and anything else you don’t want your child to be exposed to.
-One of my favorite filters I have on our family’s computer is the K9 Web Protection + it’s completely FREE!
+A few of my favorites: Net Nanny, Bark, and Mobicip.

 8- Teach Children About Gun Safety